Self-Speculative Masked Diffusions: Self-Speculative Masked Diffusions

 \textbf{Causal Blocks.} We parameterize the causal distribution via the $\sigma$-GPT architecture: left-to-right attention masked causal blocks applied to the permuted sequence.
 Unlike non-causal blocks, the track corresponding to position $\sigma(j)$ predicts the token for the next position in the sequence, $\sigma(j+1)$.
 This is standard for causally masked transformers; since the full unmasked sequence is input, predicting the token $\sigma(j)$ from track $\sigma(j)$ would be trivial.
 Because we operate on any ordering $\sigma$, each track needs information on both its own position, $\sigma(j)$, and the next position $\sigma(j+1)$, provided via positional encodings \citep{pannatier2024sigma}.
 For example, in Figure \ref{fig:speculative_arch}, the $\sigma(5)$ track uses positional encodings for $\sigma(5)=3$ and $\sigma(6)=1$ to predict the token \textit{``Speculation''} in position $\sigma(6)=1$

-In our architecture, we also input the non-causal hidden states corresponding to the current and next position, following the same reasoning as for the positional encodings.
+In our architecture, we also input the non-causal hidden states corresponding to the current and next position into the causal blocks, following the same reasoning as for the positional encodings.
 For the first position, $\sigma(1)$, we set the causal distribution equal to the non-causal distribution as no extra information is available.

 \textbf{Output.} At the causal output, for the prediction of token in position $\sigma(j+1)$, we use a residual connection adding the non-causal hidden state for position $\sigma(j+1)$ e.g. \textit{h1} for the token \textit{``Speculation''} in Figure \ref{fig:speculative_arch}.
-This ensures the causal target strictly improves over the non-causal distribution.
+This ensures the causal target learns to improve over the non-causal distribution.
 It also aligns the draft and target distributions, increasing the speculative acceptance rate.
 The causal output from our hybrid architecture depends on both the parameters of the non-causal blocks ($\theta$) and the causal blocks ($\phi$).
 We write this as $\pctp(\x^{\sigma(d)} | \theta(\x^{\sigma(1:i)}), \phi(\x^{\sigma(i+1:d-1)}))$ specifying that tokens $\x^{\sigma(1:i)}$ were processed by $\theta$ in the non-causal blocks, whilst future tokens $\phi(\x^{\sigma(i+1:d-1)})$ were input only into the causal blocks.

+\textbf{Training and Inference.} During training, we take a true token sequence, apply masks and input this into the non-causal blocks with the model predicting the true token values in the masked positions.
+We input the permuted full true token sequence into the causal blocks without masks, with the causal attention operation ensuring each track can only attend to tokens prior to it in the permuted sequence.

+During inference, let the currently revealed set of tokens be $\x^{\sigma(1:i)}$.
+We pass $\x^{\sigma(1:i)}$ into the non-causal blocks, with any positions not yet revealed being represented with a mask token.
+For the causal blocks, which take a full real token sequence as input (no mask tokens), we pass $\x^{\sigma(1:i)}$ as well as draft tokens generated by the non-causal blocks for future positions, as we will see in Section \ref{sec:method_sampling}.